[Infographic] What is GitLab Pages ?

-In other words, files that need to be processed by a computer to generate the output every time a visitor comes to your website don't work on Gitlab Pages.
+In other words, files that need to be processed by a computer to generate an output every time a visitor comes to your website, don't work on GitLab Pages.

-To process such files, you'll need a dynamic hosting provider like Hostinger, Heroku, and so on.
+To process such files, you'll need a dynamic hosting provider like Hostinger, Heroku, and their likes.

 There also free dynamic hosting providers with awesome features worth checking.